NixOS/rfcs/rfcs/0030-review-workflow.md

 PRs should then take little time for the committers and could double as a sort of training program for potential new committers.

+## Tooling

 This workflow is not currently possible due to GitHub's restrictions.
 Namely only people with commit access can set tags on a PR.
 This can be resolved through tooling.
 Work on this is [in progress](https://github.com/NixOS/ofborg/pull/216).

+The tooling should then initialize the PR status on new PRs.
+In general this is going to be `needs:review`.
+One exception of this are PRs that are work in progress (indicated by a `WIP` tag in the title).
+Those should start at `needs:work`.
+Other exceptions may include RFC type PRs, which may warrant their own state (`needs:opinions`?).

+To reduce friction for new contributors, the tooling could later be expaned to explain this process to first time contributors.

+## Advantages

 All the above issues should be resolved by this: